decant09/reiki/README.md

 - Restrictions
     - Users are redirected from pages they do not have authorization to view.
 If a user was to manually type the URL for the add products page for example they would be redireted back to the login page.
 ### Future Features
-- The original plan for this website was for there to be blog page where the business owner could upload and manage content as desired.
+- The original plan for this website was for there to be a blog page where the business owner could upload and manage content as desired.
 Wireframes were skectched up and the user story for the blog included in the project board however I did not have time to implement this feature.
-This facility is intended to allow the business owner to post interesting research articles in the field of Reiki and Sound Healing and will be s useful feature in future.
+This facility is intended to allow the business owner to post interesting research articles in the field of Reiki and Sound Healing and will be a useful feature in future.
 - Although the admin can see messages from the contact form in the admin site it would be better if this was implemented on the frontend with the ability to manage and reply to messages directly there.
 Therefore this is a feature I would like to implement in the future to improve the utility of the site for the business owner.
 - Managing the FAQs from the frontend is also an intended future feature.
 The business owner could create, update and delete them as desired instead of having to access the Django admin.
 - Managing the reviews of the business from the frontend is also an intended future feature.
 The business owner could decide from the frontend what reviews they want posted on the homepage, approve reviews, or delete them as desired instead of having to access the Django admin.